Give yourself some credit

 They operate similarly but have their own nuances for what they collect and how they tweak their credit scoring algorithm.

-Every consumer is entitled to view each of their three credit reports once per year for free.
-These three companies sponsor a website, annualcreditreport.com, where you can request your free credit reports.
+Consumers are entitled to view each of their three credit reports once per year for free.
+These three companies sponsor a website, annualcreditreport.com, where you can request all three.
 You are not entitled to a free credit score but some financial institutions and services such as creditkarma.com will provide you with close estimates.

 I recommend you check your credit reports occasionally to learn what they know about you and verify if your information is accurate.
 They each offer a process to contact them to correct errors.
 Good luck with that.

-Your credit score can have an impact on several financial interactions.
-Most notably, it directly affects your ability to do any consumer borrowing — mortgage, car loan or lease, credit card, etc. — and the interest rate you will incur.
+Your credit score directly affects your ability to do any consumer borrowing — mortgage, car loan or lease, credit card, etc. — and the interest rate you will incur.
 However, even if you are not looking to borrow money, your credit score can affect other aspects of your life:

 - Apartment rentals.
 A landlord will almost certainly run a credit check on you and this will influence their assessment of you as a potential tenant.
 You may be rejected or need a co-signer if your credit check returns a poor result.